She heard his little feet pad up to her bed before he spoke. “Mariah, you said we’d learn conjuring today.”

 “That was amazing!”
 Sophus had a grin on his face that would not go away.
 “I’m going to be in a song!
 With you!”

-“I’ve told you so many damn times how much I hate those songs!
-I’m not a hero.
+“I’ve told you so many fucking times how much I hate those songs!
+I’m not a hero, Sophus.
 This is not fun!”
-She didn’t get really angry all that often.
-She was perpetually bitter, sarcastic, and mean, certainly, but not mad.
-She was mad now, fuming.
-“I’m not fucking special.
-I don’t have a choice.”
+He stared at her, impassive.
+“I’m not special!”
 She started screaming, “I’m just some asshole with a curse!”

-She couldn’t look at the waves any more.
-They were too… inevitable.
-She stared at the hull of their little fishing boat.
+And now she couldn’t even look at the waves any more.
+She stared at the hull of their little boat.
 It would have already capsized if not for her magic.
 Such a vulnerable little collection of planks.
-Then she looked at Sophus again and realized just how wrong she had been about him.
-She wasn’t moulding him, manipulating him.
+Then she looked at Sophus and realized how wrong she had been about him.
 He would never lift her curse.
-He had the keys to her freedom in his hands, that was true, but he wasn’t her saviour.
-He was thejailor.
+He had the keys to her freedom, but he wasn’t her saviour.
+He was the jailor.